Food supplements

 Labelling

 Make sure the food supplements you sell are labelled correctly.
-If they are not, contact your supplier and arrange for return of the products or do not accept them in the first place.
+If they are not labelled correctly, do not accept them and contact your supplier to arrange for their return.

 How food supplements should be labelled

-The product must be labelled as 'food supplement' and not 'dietary supplement'.
+The product label must be labelled as 'food supplement' and not 'dietary supplement'.

 - the business name and address, which can be placed either on the product label or product packaging.
 This must be either: